intersel/iFSM/README.md

 		- data sent :
 		    * newValue      - New value of the modified attribute
-		    * oldValue      - Previous value of the modified attribute
+		    * oldValue      - Previous value of the modified attribute An event can be the synonymous to an other event.
+Then give the name of the synomymous event instead of its definition.
   - **how_process_event** [default:{push}] : {immediate}||{push}||{delay:delay_value,preventcancel:<false(default)|true>}
   	if delay is defined, the processing of the event is delayed and activated at 'delay' by default, any event delayed will be cancelled if the state changes